nvpnathan/DU-Cloud-APIs/README.md

 # Document Understanding Cloud APIs Example

-This code snippet demonstrates how to digitize, classify, and extract documents using UiPath Document Understanding API's.
+This code snippet demonstrates how to digitize, classify, validate, and extract documents using UiPath Document Understanding API's.

 ## Official Documentation